 And my wellness and happiness doesn’t have to look normal.
 At all.

 Because some of us just weren’t born to do “normal”.

-My depression lifted almost overnight and my anxiety became a lot easier to live with when I finally realized that I didn’t have to pass the “normal” test in order to qualify as a human being living on this earth.
+My depression lifted almost overnight and I learned how to manage my anxiety without medications when I finally realized that I didn’t have to pass the “normal” test in order to qualify as a human being living on this earth.

 That I didn’t have to participate in X number of “normal” activities per week in order to “qualify” as mentally healthy.
 That I didn’t have to go to parties or get excited about the Super Bowl.